If you have an immediate threat to life or property, DIAL 9-1-1. For non-emergencies, DIAL 425-407-3999.

 - Continue Pre-Plan development of high risk structures and occupancies.

-- Purchase and implement new inspection software by the beginning of 2019 to track violations, code compliance, and fire risk analysis.
-Software will include incorporation of the Mukilteo Municipal Codes and international codes related to prevention.
+- Implement new inspection software to track violations, code compliance, and fire risk analysis.

 - Complete ICC Fire Plans Examiner certification.